TheGreatRambler/SwiTAS/README.md

 The project folder can be freely transported on your hard drive and to other PCs and is designed to be friendly to version systems such as GIT.
 Exporting to the nx-TAS test format can be done with `File/Export To Text Format`.
 This same text format can also be imported as the current branch using `File/Import From Text Format`.

 ![](https://i.imgur.com/jJrvTc4.gif)

+In order to save the project, you can simply close the window, SwiTAS saves automatically when it is closed naturally.
+You may also save explicitly by pressing `File/Save Project` or `Ctrl + S`.

 ## Connecting to Your Switch